-Here is some general information provided to help you plan your 2015 pilgrimage to Lovecraft’s Providence, and to help you get around once here:
+Here is some general information provided to help you plan your pilgrimage to Weird Providence, and to help you get around once here:

 Once you’ve arrived, you’ll find that Providence is a reasonably small city with good public transportation options and lot of opportunities to walk safely along some of our historic (though sometimes hilly) thoroughfares.
 If you’re wanting to do some real exploring, we recommend getting a pass from RIPTA, our public transportation system, which has buses and trolleys traveling all over the city – RIPTA buses even go most places in the state!